9 Reasons to Visit Yellowstone in Winter

 1. Experience the park as few others do.

-In winter, with only two hotels open and park-access primarily by guided oversnow transportation, experiencing Yellowstone’s canyons, woods, wildlife and hydrothermal forces can be a much more intimate experience.
+In winter, with only two hotels open and park-access primarily by guided oversnow transportation, experiencing Yellowstone’s canyons, woods, wildlife, and hydrothermal forces can be a much more intimate experience.
+During the winter at Yellowstone, you can truly escape from it all and enjoy peace.
+Yellowstone is a quiet haven where you can relax and renew body and spirit.
+Give your smartphone and laptop a rest and spend some time reconnecting with nature and the great outdoors instead.

 2. See the geysers against the snow.